CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-api.rst

          hardware::TalonFX fx_drivebase{0, "Drivebase"}; // This constructs a TalonFX on the CANivore bus named "Drivebase" hardware::CANcoder cc_elevator{0, "Elevator"}; // This constructs a CANcoder on the CANivore bus named "Elevator"

-CAN bus API
+CAN Bus API
 -----------

-Users utilizing a CANivore or compatible SocketCAN adapter can utilize the ``CANBus`` API for retrieving information about a given CAN Bus.
+The ``CANBus`` API can be used to retrieve information about any given CAN bus, such as the bus utilization.

 .. tab-set::